CFA® Exam Disability Accommodations

 - The completed form and required documentation must be submitted in English;

-- All of the required documentation must be submitted within two (2) business days of submitting the Disability Accommodations Request Form but no later than the applicable deadline;
+- All of the required documentation must be submitted within ten (10) business days of submitting the Disability Accommodations Request Form but no later than the applicable deadline;

 - Please allow four (4) weeks for the review and processing of your request.
-You will receive notification regarding the status of your request once it has been evaluated;
+You will receive notification regarding the status of your request once it has been evaluated, along with next steps for scheduling your exam appointment.

 - CFA Institute does not guarantee that your request for disability accommodations will be granted, even if you have previously received disability accommodations.